rahulmohoto/Real-Time-Gesture-Recognition-AutoVend/README.md

 ## Looking For The Trained Model

-the model size is primarily 95Mb.
+The model size is primarily 95Mb.
 So, I decided to upload it in the google drive.
 Here you can find it **https://drive.google.com/file/d/137mRHOHi5E3_FaeRwFWyxfqgM4SPgTxa/view?usp=sharing**